AcmeGamers/Clock-Application/README.md

 ## Features

 - Tells you the time in 24 hours format.
-- Informs you today's date.
+- Informs you of today's date.

 ## Upcoming Features